A topic from the subject of Distillation in Chemistry.

 Procedure:

-2. Build a molecular model using the modeling software.
+2. Build a molecular model using the chosen modeling software.
+Input the molecular formula or draw the structure.

-* Reference data is experimental data that is used to parameterize the model and validate the simulation results.
+• Reference data is essential experimental data used for model parameterization, validation, and comparison of simulation results.

-* To develop an understanding of the dynamic behavior of molecules.
+• To develop an understanding of the dynamic behavior of molecules and how it relates to their properties.

 Share on: